statulr/superspoon.nvim/README.md

 EOF
 ```

-For more information, check out `:help lua-heredoc.`
+For more information, check out `:help lua-heredoc`.